This post may contain affiliate links. Please see my disclosure policy for details.

-This is if you fly into Sharm El Sheikh and heading to the resorts.
+This is if you fly into Sharm El Sheikh and head to the resorts.

 How to reach Sharm El Sheikh from Cairo and Hurghada

-We had to take or luggage out the bus, show our passports and wait while some of the passengers were quizzed by the army at some of the check points.
+We had to take our luggage out of the bus, show our passports and wait while some of the passengers were quizzed by the army at some of the checkpoints.
 It was not an easy journey, but the security points gave me comfort.